- March 30, 2023

 In "LACKGIRL I - 'Astra inclinant, sed non obligant,'" players enter a magical world created by illustrator Benio, where girls with new worldview and character settings engage in a visual novel-style magic battle.
 The protagonist, against their will, attends the Instructional Academy Iris to study witchcraft after discovering their own magic powers.
 This game is the first in a trilogy and offers a fictional yet immersive experience.

-- The plot feels derivative, borrowing heavily from existing anime tropes and lacking originality in its storytelling.
+- The story feels disjointed and lacks originality, borrowing heavily from existing anime tropes without offering a fresh perspective.

 “Overall, I quite enjoyed the first step in Satsuki's story to understand herself and the world around her, and I think if you like character-focused stories with colorful players forced to clash with one another, you will too.”